n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

     Accuracy ridge classifier 0.743219828872

-With an accuracy of over 74% it is already better than the accuracy achieved in my home made, small and simple CNN described in [Convolutional neural network for image classification from scratch](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/dropout/image%20classification/2017/04/23/convolutional-neural-network-from-scratch.html).
+With an accuracy of over 74%, it is already better than the accuracy achieved in my homemade, small and simple CNN described in [Convolutional neural network for image classification from scratch](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/dropout/image%20classification/2017/04/23/convolutional-neural-network-from-scratch.html).
 Let's train the ridge regression on the whole training set, it only takes a few seconds...

 ```python